Cosmic-Entity/ProjetS9/README.md

 1. First I tested the pretrained ESRGAN model on a huge number of images to identity which type of images show the least satisfactory results.
 I noticed that the model really struggled with human faces.
 2. I ran lots of object classification tests on images before and after Super Resolution using the ESRGAN model in order to figure out the impact of Super Resolution on classification.
 3. I tried to train the ESRGAN model with human faces to improve the model's efficiency on images including those features.
 I prepared a dataset of croped images of NBA player Lebron James.
-I interrupted the training process after more than 2h.
+I interrupted the training process after more than 2h because I realised it would take 2 days for it to be done.
+The google colab GPU just wasn't powerful enough.